 The financial statements provide comparative information in respect of the previous period.
+Certain comparatives have been changed to ensure consistency with the current period.

 General insurance contracts

 The insurance operations of the Company comprise the underwriting, administration and claims management of insurance contracts.
 These contracts transfer significant insurance risk by agreeing to compensate the insured on the occurrence of a specified insured event, such as damage to property or the crystallisation of a third party liability (or the reinsurance thereof), within a given timeframe.